apache/druid/docs/dependencies/metadata-storage.md

 2. Realtime Processes (if any)
 3. Coordinator Processes

-Thus you need to give permissions (eg in AWS Security Groups)  only for these machines to access the Metadata storage.
+Thus you need to give permissions (e.g., in AWS Security Groups) only for these machines to access the Metadata storage.